Ostrów Wielkopolski

-Ostrów Wielkopolski (/pl/; often abbreviated Ostrów Wlkp., formerly called simply Ostrów; Ostrowo; Ostrovia) is a city in west-central Poland with 70,982 inhabitants (2021), situated in the Greater Poland Voivodeship; the seat of Ostrów Wielkopolski County.
+Ostrów Wielkopolski (/pl/; often abbreviated Ostrów Wlkp., formerly called simply Ostrów; Ostrovia) is a city in west-central Poland with inhabitants 68 949 (2024), situated in the Greater Poland Voivodeship; the seat of Ostrów County.
 It is the fifth-largest city in the voivodeship after Poznań, Kalisz, Piła and Konin.

-It is located in the Kalisz Region in the south-eastern part of historic Greater Poland.
+It is located in the Kalisz Land in the south-eastern part of historic Greater Poland.